Sunday, July 14, 2019

 … protector of all that trust in thee, without whom nothing is strong, nothing is holy; Increase and multiply upon us thy mercy; that, thou being our ruler and guide, we may so pass through things temporal, that we finally lose not the things eternal…

 Like Peter, if we are separated from Christ, then we too shall become lost.
-But if we have the Holy Ghost, we are not separated from God and Chirst and will thus become stronger.
-So if we have the Holy Ghost in our heart, he will both strengthen us and help us to holy, that is set aside.
+But, if we have the Holy Ghost, we are not separated from God and Christ and will thus become stronger.
+So, if we have the Holy Ghost in our heart, he will both strengthen us and help us to holy, that is set aside.
 He can also help us be merciful to other people.
 We just need to listen to what the Holy Ghost says and act upon it.

-God is the only one who we should be concerned about, if we follow Him, then those who really matter will like us for who we are and how we conduct ourselves while following God and those who don’t are of no concern.
-Do what is right, avoid what is wrong and you will be happy is a basic principle of the Christian faith.
+God is the only one who we should be concerned about.
+If we follow Him, then those who really matter will like us for who we are and how we conduct ourselves while following God and those who don’t are of no concern.
+Do what is right, avoid what is wrong and you will be happy are the basic principles of the Christianfaith.

-Speaking of doing, what we do to others is a good measure of how we follow God’s Will and Direction.
+Speaking of doing, what we do to others is a good measure of how we follow God’s Willand Direction.
 We are expected to treat others as we would be treated.
+Remember the Golden Rule, do unto others as you would have done unto you.
 Our real earthly fortune, as well as are eternal lives, are a reflection of our commitment to God.